Robert Marjolin: Inaugural European Commission member

 In 1955 he led the French delegation in negotiations on the formation of the European Economic Community (EEC).
-He attached particular importance to setting a common economic policy, a financial and monetary policy and as a result got the support of the German delegation leader Alfred Mueller Armack as well as its deputy Hans von der Groeben.
+He attached particular importance to setting a common economic policy, and a financial and monetary policy and as a result got the support of the German delegation leader Alfred Mueller Armack as well as its deputy Hans von der Groeben.

 In 1958 he was appointed one of the two French European Commissioners on the first European Commission, the Hallstein Commission with responsibility for the economics and finance portfolios.
 In January 1962 he was re-appointed to the second Hallstein Commission.
 Marjolin unsuccessfully stood as a candidate for the French socialists in the French parliamentary election, November 1962.
-A victory would have meant his leaving the commission but instead he served his full term which expired in January 1967.
+A victory would have meant his leaving the commission but instead, he served his full term which expired in January 1967.

 Robert Marjolin died in 1986, aged 74, leaving behind a son and a daughter.